The 9 best foods and effects in Tower of Fantasy

 Truffle Fried Rice

 Although Resistance is an important attribute in the game, it’s equally vital to ramp up the damage whenever possible.
-Truffle Fried Rice provides 20 Satiety and boosts Physical damage by +2% + 150 for twenty minutes.
+Truffle Fried Rice provides 20 Satiety and boosts Physical Attack by +2% and 150 for 20 minutes.
 Unlike Resistance food, where you’ll need one for every element, damage-increasing food depends upon the character you are using and their element.

 Truffle Fried Rice can be cooked using Black Truffle x1, Onion x1, and Rice x2.
 Black Truffle can be found in the Warren region, while both Rice and Onion can be bought from any food vendor.